Agency for Culture and Palaces (Denmark): National Register of Sites and Monuments

 Under the Danish Museum Act, museums have an obligation to report new finds and activities to the Heritage Agency.
 This increases the register considerably every year.
-The register can be accessed here: "Sites and Monuments".
-It is in Danish only.

 Danish Museums' Collections Registers

 Museums owned or subsidised by the State must report their collections to two national registers maintained by the Heritage Agency.
 Both registers are accessible online and hold information on the cultural heritage museums' collections of objects and materials, and the works held by art museums.

 Danish Cultural Heritage Register

 Established in 2004, the register of the cultural heritage museums' collections holds information on approximately two million objects.
 The register provides a national overview that makes it easier for the museums to coordinate and prioritise their investigations and collections.

 Danish Art Register

 The central register of works of art in Danish museums and collections was established in 1985 and went online in 1996.
 The register holds information on approximately 100,000 works by Danish and international artists.
 In addition, it provides access to a digital edition of Weilbach's Dictionary of Danish artists and international artists who have worked in Denmark.
-Link to the Art in Danish Museums database here (partly in English).